magickaiyang/csd-blog/website/content/2024/contiguitas.md

 # Conclusion and Impacts

 Contiguitas is a holistic solution that addresses the long-standing problem of memory contiguity in datacenters.
-Contiguitasis already having a major impact as it is in the process of being upstreamed to the Linux kernel [7], and Meta is actively working on deploying it in production.
+Contiguitas is in the process of being upstreamed to the Linux kernel [7], and Meta is actively working on deploying it in production.

 # References